Need some inspiration for a Halloween fundraiser?

-An easy to create event that can be done in a park – or even better in a downtown area.
+An easy to create event that can be done in a park or in a downtown area.
 Doing it in a downtown area allows you to potentially get local retailers involved.
 This can be a game changer for fundraising and awareness!

 Have entrants pay a fee and design a pumpkin racer that they think can win the derby!
 Have different age groups and have some vendors, snacks and other things you can sell to raise funds.

 Create a board that the racers will race their pumpkins on, or see if a local slot car business can donate a track for the event!

 Here is a Pumpkin Derby that was held by a local community that we love!